 G1 LOGISTICS

 Key Outcomes

-Cool-room cladding and a fully insulated roof hold the internal temperature passively, reducing the active cooling required and cutting energy costs against a traditional refrigerated build.
-Sitting close to the wineries it serves, G1 holds product at temperature from cellar door through to dispatch, protecting quality through the supply chain.
+The building holds between 18 and 25 degrees year-round on minimal or no mechanical heating and cooling, even as outside temperatures fluctuate from -2 to 45.
+Cool-room cladding and a fully insulated roof do the work a refrigeration plant otherwise would, cutting energy costs against a traditional refrigerated build.
+Built close to the wineries it serves, the site holds product at temperature from cellar door through to dispatch, protecting quality through the supply chain.

+G1 LOGISTICS